-Powered by machine learning, the AI Quick Mask tool creates high-quality masks with just a few strokes as guidance.
-Mark areas you want to keep in green and areas you want to drop in red.
-The tool analyses the color, tone and texture of the marked regions to learn what you want to mask out, automatically finds the edges and creates the mask for you.
-Use it with layers to select skies or other areas.
+Powered by machine learning, the Original Quick Mask tool creates high-quality masks with just a few strokes.
+To use it, you paint areas you want to keep in green and areas you want to drop in red.
+Then, using its artificial intelligence, NoNoise AI analyses the color, tone and texture of the marked regions to learn what you want to make out and then automatically finds the edges and creates the mask for you.
+Use it with layers to replace skies or to selectively apply noise reduction.